Skip to main content

 Household waste should not be burnt on a bonfire.

 We can help dispose of bulky household items that are too large for your regular waste collection.
 We can collect most freestanding furniture or electrical appliances.
-There is a charge for the service, please see our Request bulky waste pick-up webpage for further information.
+There is a charge for the service, please see our Bulky waste webpage for further information.

 You can also dispose of household items and garden waste at the Civic Amenities Sites at Ashley, Tiverton and Punchbowl, Crediton, see Find a recycling centre.

-Alternatively, check the Yellow Pages telephone directory to contact a local skip hire company.
+Alternatively, you could contact a local skip hire company.

 What can I do about a smoky bonfire?